MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/revenue-recognition-overview.md

 ## Transactions accounted using time and material billing method

 - Cost and revenue recognition are connected.
 Transaction cost and unbilled sales are posted using the [Project Operations Integration journal](../project-accounting/project-operations-integration-journal.md).
-- Project cost and revenue profile determines if unbilled sales transactions are posted to the general ledger.
+- Project cost and revenue profile determine if unbilled sales transactions are posted to the general ledger.
 If **Accrue revenue** is selected, the system uses the **WIP sales value** and the **Accrued revenue sales value** accounts during posting.
 The following is an example of this method.

   | Transaction type | Debit/Credit | Amount |
   | --- | --- | --- |